 Judge Dredd the Early Years!

 Every story has a beginning and ours starts with one of the legends of gaming industry Rick Priestly, the creator of one of the most iconic games in history Warhammer 40,000 Rogue Trader and one of the most prolific writers in the games industry.
 In 1985 Judge Dredd wasn’t even ten years old, but had already become an icon of British comics and had caught the attention of many roleplayers, the strip was ideal for a roleplaying setting and thus Judge Dredd the Roleplaying Game was born!
-In 1982 Games Workshop released Judge Dredd the Board Game, written by co found Ian Livingston and the game proved to extremely popular, this success lead to Rick writing the roleplaying game!
+In 1982 Games Workshop released Judge Dredd the Board Game, written by co founder of Games Workshop Ian Livingston and the game proved to extremely popular, this success lead to Rick writing the roleplaying game!
 Released in a boxed edition with a series of miniatures to back up the game, Judge Dredd was a hit and had a simplistic system that was great for those who found games like MERP overly complex with dozens of charts or Traveller where a character could die before it even finished its creation.

 The core box set featured two soft bound books, the Judges Manual and the Games Masters Book both featured full rules for creating your own judges, and running adventures in the Big Meg.
 The creation system was simple and featured the players taking on the role of Judges from various departments of the Justice Department.
 Most players would opt to emulate Dredd and be street judges, while there was scope to play as tech, med or even Psi judges, each with their own unique skills and talents to round out the game.

 Games Workshop had a great deal invested in the system and by 1989 when the second edition of the game came out (now in a single hardbound book) it was featured as one of the companies key top twenty items on store reports, where it stayed until late 1991!